 The classroom sessions will focus mainly on the scientific aspect of phlebotomy.
 You’ll learn about the various systems of the body, including respiratory, circulatory, skeletal, muscular, and nervous systems.

-You’ll also learn basic medical terminology, and how the blood you’ll be drawing on a day to day basis actually works for us.
+You’ll also learn basic medical terminology, and how the blood you’ll be drawing on a day to day basis works for us.
 Learning about the importance of blood cells will be a huge focus on the classroom training portion of phlebotomy.

 Along with learning the parts of the body and how they work, you’ll also have to learn the medical side of things.
-While every hospital and clinic is a bit different, basic rules apply everywhere.
+While hospitals and clinics are all different, basic rules apply everywhere.
 You’ll learn how to collect and report data, safety procedures, how to prevent errors in the lab, and how to communicate with your fellow employees.

 Procedures will also cover dealing with patients every day.
 All walks of life need blood drawn for different reasons.
 So, being able to work with a wide variety of different people is important for a phlebotomist.

 Throughout your training course, you’ll also have to take a hands-on approach.
-This means actually getting out into the field and doing some work.
+This means getting out into the field and doing some work.
 To pass most phlebotomy courses, you have to have a specific number of successful venipunctures under your belt.
 This is simply the act of drawing blood.
 Most classroom training courses will allow you to do venipuncture on fellow students, etc.

-The old adage that ‘practice makes perfect’ really applies here, which is why most training courses require quite a few successful venipunctures.
+The adage that ‘practice makes perfect’ really applies here, which is why most training courses require quite a few successful venipunctures.
 Practicing on a real person also gives you a chance to work on your interaction skills.
 You’ll learn how to make a patient feel comfortable, and put them at ease while you do your job.

-Many states now require complete phlebotomy certification in order for a student to become a licensed phlebotomist, or start a career in the field.
+Many states now require complete phlebotomy certification for a student to become a licensed phlebotomist or start a career in the field.
 As of right now, Illinois is not one of those states.
 You do not need to be certified to be a phlebotomist in Chicago.
 However, those circumstances may change as more and more states begin to require it.